-The setup position we describe is based on the Golf Loopy Perfect Swing.
+The setup position we describe is based on the Swing like a Champion system.
 Unless you were part of our early trial programs, your swing probably won’t yet make maximum effective use of the setup described here, but it soon will as you work through the program.
 Importantly, by setting up correctly, without allowance for the compensations and manipulations present in a less-than-perfect golf swing, you will more quickly learn how to swing the golf club more effectively.

 Once again, apologies to the lefties out there, but for simplicity these instructions are given for a right-handed golfer.